 ESE Parent Services

-The mission of Pinellas County Schools Office of Exceptional Student Education (ESE) is to provide services that support individualized learning opportunities for all students with exceptionalities.
+The mission of Pinellas County Schools (PCS), the office of Exceptional Student Education (ESE), is here to provide services that support individualized learning opportunities for all students with exceptionalities.

-If you would like to receive information via email, please use the link below.
+If you would like to receive Exceptional Student Education information via email, please use the link below.

 ESE Resource Information Request